 7 Things to Consider Before Making the Switch to MFA

 Passwords are hard.
 The (what feels like constantly) growing list of security requirements are intended to make passwords secure, but in many cases they’ve had the opposite effect.
 Complex passwords that meet all the requirements are often difficult to remember, so they’re reused across many sites.
 Users scribble them on sticky notes.
 They weave in easily discoverable pet’s names, birthdays, and phone numbers.
 It’s no way to keep data secure.
-Thankfully, organizations are starting to not just understand, but also support the concept that while access should be hard for hackers, it needs to be easy for legitimate users.
+Thankfully, organisations are starting to not just understand, but also support the concept that while access should be hard for hackers, it needs to be easy for legitimate users.
 And the best way to make that happen is with multi-factor authentication, or MFA.

 1. User education

 You’re deploying multi-factor authentication to reduce security risks from password-only access, but some users may see this as an inconvenience.
 They may be worried that this process change will take up time they feel could be better spent elsewhere.

 Nonetheless, make sure everyone from management to end users are aligned on why you’re making the shift to MFA.
 It is important to achieve buy-in from form the entire organisation to ensure everyone plays a role in keeping the company secure.
 Do this through education, so each user can appreciate the security benefits they contribute to by taking this additional step.

 A good MFA practice deployment will balance security with usability to avoid becoming too onerous, so consider how you define your MFA policies to govern how and when an additional factor is required.

 It may seem a bit counter-intuitive, but sometimes the key is to prompt for step-up authentication less often instead of more.
 A well-considered risk-based policy configuration should trigger step-up authentication challenges only when necessary.